Martin Vetterli

-Martin Vetterli (born 4 October 1957) is the current president of École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, succeeding Patrick Aebischer.
-He's a professor of engineering and was formerly the president of the National Research Council of the Swiss National Science Foundation.
+Martin Vetterli is a professor of engineering of École polytechnique fédérale de Lausanne (EPFL) in Switzerland, and was the former president of EPFL between 2017 and 2024.
+He was also formerly the president of the National Research Council of the Swiss National Science Foundation.

 Martin Vetterli has made numerous research contributions in the general area of digital signal processing and is best known for his work on wavelets.
 He has also contributed to other areas, including sampling (signal processing), computational complexity theory, signal processing for communications, digital video processing and joint source/channel coding.
 His work has led to over 150 journal publications and to two dozen of patents.

 Career

-Martin Vetterli received the Dipl.
-El.-Ing. degree from the ETH Zurich in 1981, the Master of Science degree from Stanford University in 1982, and the Doctorat ès Sciences degree from École polytechnique fédérale de Lausanne (EPFL) in 1986.
+Martin Vetterli received his electrical engineering degree from ETH Zurich in 1981, and then completed a Master of Science degree in electrical engineering at Stanford University in 1982.
+He later pursued his PhD at EPFL in 1986.

-After his dissertation, he was an assistant and associate professor in electrical engineering at Columbia University in New York, and in 1993, he became an associate and then full professor at the Department of Electrical Engineering and Computer Sciences at the University of California at Berkeley.
+After his dissertation, he was an assistant and associate professor in electrical engineering at Columbia University in New York, and in 1993, he became an associate and then full professor at the Department of Electrical Engineering and Computer Sciences at the University of California at Berkeley in California.

-In 1995, he joined the EPFL as a full professor.
-He held several positions at the EPFL, including chair of communication systems and founding director of the National Competence Center in Research on Mobile Information and Communication systems (NCCR-MICS).
+In 1995, he joined EPFL as a full-time professor.
+He held several positions there, including chair of communication systems and founding director of the National Competence Center in Research on Mobile Information and Communication systems (NCCR-MICS).

-From 2004 to 2011, he was vice president of the EPFL for international affairs and, from 2011 to 2012, he was the dean of the School of Computer and Communications Sciences at the EPFL.
+From 2004 to 2011, he was vice president of EPFL for international affairs and, from 2011 to 2012, he was the dean of the School of Computer and Communications Sciences at EPFL.

-In 2015, he was elected to the United States National Academy of Engineering for his contributions to the development of time-frequency representations and algorithms in multimedia signal processing and communications.
+In 2015, he was elected to the United States National Academy of Engineering as an International Member for his contributions to the development of time-frequency representations and algorithms in multimedia signal processing and communications.

-From 2013 to 2016 he was the president of the National Research Council of the Swiss National Science Foundation, before being elected as the president of École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+From 2013 to 2016 he was the president of the National Research Council of the Swiss National Science Foundation, before being elected as the president of EPFL in Switzerland.

 He is also responsible for developing, publishing and maintaining an extensive massive open online course on the basics of digital signal processing.
 The course is a collaboration effort between him and his colleague, Paolo Prandoni.
 The course was first offered in February 2013 on Coursera and has been offered every year on the site since then.
 Each session runs for 10 weeks.